BentoTPG/ESP8266-home-wifi-switch/README.md

 Momentary switch connect
 I connect left pin of both side (side is the sided where the pin protrudes)
 # Blynk Setup
-1.login or sign-up blynk
+1. login or sign-up blynk
-2.go to developer zone and add template
+2. go to developer zone and add template
 ![make_template](image/Make_template.png)

 # Coding